evergreen-innovations/dlc-documentation/docs/_documentation/03_toolWorkflow.md

 ## Location Selection

-Drag and drop or edit the coordinates and radius to change the project's location.
+Drag and drop the red marker or edit the coordinates and radius to change the project's location.

 Setting a project location allows you to select data locations for the given project.
 This project location can be changed at any time.